 Virginia has over 15 years teaching experience in Western painting, Chinese painting and Contemporary Art theory to students of various age groups.
 She holds Master of Fine Art at Royal Melbourne Institute of Technology (RMIT) University.

-Michael graduated from the RMIT in 2012 with a Bachelor of Arts degree and has 10 years of art teaching experience, including oil painting, watercolor, creative arts and crafts.
-He has collaborated with different community organizations, theater companies and artists to offer art education programs.
+Michael graduated from the RMIT in 2012 with a Bachelor of Arts degree and has 10 years of art teaching experience, including oil painting, watercolour, creative arts and crafts.
+He has been collaborating with different community organisations, theatre companies and artists to offer art education programmes.

 ChocoBerry is devoted to sharing the beauty of Tsumami Zaiku – the Japanese craft of cloth floral ornaments – through integrating the traditional art form into the modern lifestyle.
 The brand believes that cloth flowers are but another way to appreciate the charm of nature.